All Utilizing Tech

 Keeping AI Datacenters Green with Solidigm’s Sustainable Storage Solutions

-This episode of Utilizing AI Podcast which is a teaser for the next season, talks about the importance of energy-efficient and AI-optimized storage solutions in datacenters.
 Season 7 will focus on storage and AI data infrastructure.
 As a prelude to that, host Stephen Foskett sits down with guests, Jeniece Wnorowski and Ace Stryker of Solidigm, to discuss the implications of AI at data infrastructure level.

 A Surge in Energy Use in Datacenters

-“When you step back and look at the AI data pipeline as a whole, and what your hardware and software requirements to do AI work, a lot of the focus is on compute and rightly so.
-You need a lot of compute horsepower to clean data, to train and validate a model, and then deploy it in the real world and make it useful,” says Stryker, Director of Market Development.
+“When you step back and look at the AI data pipeline as a whole, and what your hardware and software requirements to do AI work are, a lot of the focus is on compute, and rightly so,” says Stryker, director of market development.
+“You need a lot of compute horsepower to clean data, to train and validate a model, and then deploy it in the real world and make it useful.”

 “The GPUs are churning all the time and they’re big and hungry and hot and all that’s true but more than a third of that is going to power your storage devices,” explains Stryker.
 “Very quickly you can run up an astronomical power bill.”

-The second factor is utilization that pertains to data replication or number of copies across drives.
-“If you have hard drives and you’re short stroking them to meet the minimum IOPS requirement, these are the two things that create a bunch of inefficiency and opportunity for optimization.”
+“If you have hard drives and you’re short-stroking them to meet the minimum IOPS requirement, these are the two things that create a bunch of inefficiency and opportunity for optimization,” he says.

 Fast and Efficient Data-Storage Is Organizations’ Big Opportunity for AI Success

-For Solidigm, these make the top agendas.
+For Solidigm, these factors make the top agendas.
 “The focus from our company’s point of view has been to help and support folks who are spending all that money, energy and effort on really high-powered datacenters and make sure that the right storage is there to feed the GPUs, maximize utilization and ultimately improve two things – performance, and total cost of ownership,” Stryker says.

-With organizations having no plans to slow down on AI, they need a technology infrastructure that is fully optimized for the task.
-Moving to higher density drives in slimmer form factors reduces the number of individual drives used to power the servers.
-This produces massive savings in terms of cooling costs, space and weight, and dollar cost, he emphasizes.
+With organizations having no plans of slowing down, they need a technology infrastructure that is fully optimized for AI.
+Moving to higher density drives in slimmer form factors reduces the number of individual drives in the servers.

 Podcast Information: